pydata/xarray/doc/user-guide/pandas.rst

 Lossless and reversible converter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The previous example shows that the conversion is not reversible (lossless roundtrip) and that the size of the ``datasets`` increases.
+The previous example shows that the conversion is not reversible (lossy roundtrip) and that the size of the ``datasets`` increases.

 Another approach is to use a lossless and reversible conversion (e.g Third party `ntv-pandas`__ libraries).
 A dataset can then be shared
 between several tools.